There is a source of power in each of us that we don't realize until we take responsibility.

 Caltech also protects your right to share information with our office.
 Caltech strictly prohibits retaliation against those who speak with our office or participate in any problem resolution actions or processes.

 Oftentimes, our community members first want to noodle through how they feel about a situation before deciding whether they want to come and talk with us in the Equity and Title IX Office.
 You have several options here.

-First, you can choose to talk to a legally confidential source.
-At Caltech, the following individuals are legally required to protect your confidentiality: the licensed therapists at the Student Wellness Counseling Services and the Staff and Faculty Consultation Center; and Campus Sexual Violence Advocate Teresa Mejia.
+You can choose to talk to a legally confidential source.
+At Caltech, the following individuals are legally required to protect your confidentiality: the licensed therapists at the Student Wellness Counseling Services and the Staff and Faculty Consultation Center; and Campus Sexual Violence Advocate Pilar Montenegro.
 They can talk with you about your concern and how you feel about it, provide information on our office and other support resources, and help you take your time to decide what to do.